ahmedalatawi/react-event-scheduler/README.md

 > Or if you prefer running the apps separately by running `start:web` and `start:server` in separate terminals.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The app will automatically start at [http://localhost:3000](http://localhost:3000) in the browser.

-The page will reload if you make changes.\
-You will also see any lint errors in the console.
+You will also see any Lint or Typescript errors in the console.

 ## Current functionality